-No. Anyone with basic reading and writing skills can become a volunteer.
-Resources are available to you through our trainers and our lending library.
-We offer ongoing In-service Workshops and conferences to sharpen your skills.
+No. English speakers of all levels are welcome and encouraged to volunteer.
+Resources are available to you through our trainers and tutor tips.
+We offer ongoing in-service workshops and conferences to sharpen your skills.

 Do I need to speak the same language as my learners?

 Absolutely not!
 In fact, English language (ESL) students often progress more quickly if their teacher or tutor does not speak or use their language in the classroom.
 At our trainings, you will learn instructional methods that don't require same language use.

 Yes!
 It's fun, you'll learn a lot, and you'll become a more confident and effective volunteer.
 Plus, most of our Volunteer Literacy Programs ask volunteers to complete the Pre-Service Training before they begin.
 It is a great service to your learners to be better trained to teach or tutor them.

 Which of the two Pre-Service Trainings should I take?